Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 #### Add the predictions (if needed)

 Sometimes, it is also interesting, to use the training/validation predictions as a new feature, this will be used to be more accurate while passing to the test set. in this case, there was no clear evidence that this approach improves the performance, maybe more tryouts are needed in order to get nice outcomes.
-Nonetheless, find attached the code of how a prediction feature could be added into your model:
+Nonetheless, find attached the code of how a prediction feature could be added to your model:
 ```python
 #try:
     #y_hat_train = np.expand_dims(xgb_model.predict(X_train), 1)